Welcome to Ohio Valley Yearly Meeting

 The Calendar Page has our scheduled events (many with a linked map) and the Events Page provides a general description of our recurring events.
 You can get to the Events Calendar Page by clicking on the calendar image on the left.

 20-21: Saturday-Sunday.
-Joint Quarterly Meeting hosted by Whitewater Quarterly Meeting.
+Joint Quarterly Meeting at Happy Hollow Camp near Bloomington, IN, hosted by Whitewater Quarterly Meeting.

 03-04: Time Change Weekend: Fall Back so you get an extra hour of sleep.

 Statistical Reports are Due this month to the .